How to Identify, Avoid, and Report Check Fraud in 2020 [Infographic]

 While EMV chips helped reduce card-present fraud, card-not-present fraud and check fraud both increased to fill the void.

 Essentially, fraudsters are turning back to check fraud for its simplicity.
 When others zig, zag.
 At least that’s the scammer mindset.
-In 2016, check fraud accounted for 35 percent of industry losses, $789 million, according to the American Bankers Association’s 2017 Deposit Account Fraud Survey.
-Debit card fraud still claims the number one spot for bank fraud losses at $1.3 billion (58 percent of industry losses), but check fraud seems keen on catching up.
+In 2018, check fraud accounted for 47 percent (up 12 percent in just two years) of industry losses, $1.3 billion, according to the American Bankers Association’s 2019 Deposit Account Fraud Survey.
+The jump was so drastic that it actually dethroned debit card fraud (44% at $1.2 billion) to claim the number one spot for fraud against bank deposit accounts.

 “They [check fraud criminals] hit everywhere—businesses big and small,” said Texas Citizens Bank Customer Accounts Representative, Cindy Lilly, on common check fraud strategies.
 “Businesses still use checks, so we’re seeing check fraud more there.
 It’s often someone with payroll access stealing from their own company—usually the person you’d least expect.”